Tomoki-Okuno/mypage.github.io/content/project/203a-project2/index.md

 #   Otherwise, set `slides = ""`.
 # slides: example
 ---
-This project is the final project for Biostatistics 203A: Introduction to Data Management and Statistical Computing in Fall Quarter 2021.
+This project is the final assignment for Biostatistics 203A: Introduction to Data Management and Statistical Computing in Fall Quarter 2021.

 No specific topic was assigned and students were expected to employ computational methods in R they learned in class, such as, statistical testing, modeling, or clustering, to health-related data sets of our own interest to reach some conclusion.
 Students were also responsible for preparing and organizing a written report containing tables, figures, and a text summary of methods and results.